 Let's say that you are watching a movie, and that the world is plunging into chaos.
 Of course the world is going to hell, but throughout all of it the main character's friend is still as hopeful and optimistic as ever.
 Eventually the main character feels that there is no hope left, and that the world is essentially over.
 How do the creators of the movie decide to show this?
-Well, nameless friend, you are about to be killed.
+Well, sorry good buddy, you are about to be killed.

 - End of Evangelion Really, all of these are up to anybody's guess, but Kaworu's death possibly represents the death of Shinji's sanity, Asuka's death could mean the death of Shinji's hope, Misato's death could represent the death of Shinji's love (Gendou might count), and the god-like Rei's death at the end is symbolic of who knows what.
 This movie is virtually the definition of Mind Screw, so you may have a different interpretation.